-While certainly a giddying concept for comic fanboys, the likes of Superman, the Flash, and Wonder Woman don’t really whet a horror fan’s whistle.
-Sure, we talk Batman a lot here, but he’s kind o4f the exception out of the Justice League’s colorful cast of characters.
+While certainly a giddying concept for comic fanboys, a movie with the likes of Superman, the Flash, and Wonder Woman don’t really whet a horror fan’s whistle.
+Sure, we talk Batman a lot here, but he’s kind of the exception out of the Justice League’s colorful cast of characters.
 However, the DC universe is rife with supernatural and horror themed characters that could easily carry their own films while riding the wave of cinematic canon that DC and Warner Bros. is planning.

 Where Marvel has a greater, cosmic thread tying together its books and movies, DC has always had a more occult angle that weaves together the fabric of its universe.
 It’s this supernatural undercurrent that should be the common theme tying together not only the Justice League, but other potential films to follow.
 Marvel’s movies had Nick Fury and S.H.I.E.L.D. as the common ground, so the DC Universe should employ The Phantom Stranger.